Future of Semiconductor Performance

 Moore’s Law has its limits, however.
 At some point, the industry will reach the physical limitations of existing semiconductor materials, making it impossible to continue doubling transistors indefinitely.
 This limit is expected to be reached in the 2020s and could have grave implications for the future of AI and high-performance computing.

 The International Roadmap for Devices and Systems (IRDS™) and the International Technology Roadmap for Semiconductors (ITRS) see two interconnected solutions to overcoming existing obstacles to Moore’s Law: More Moore and More than Moore.

 What recommendations for semiconductor manufacturers do More Moore and More than Moore put forward?

-More Moore (2 MB) recommends reducing chip size and increasing logic and memory capabilities through improvements in logic, dynamic random-access memory, and nonvolatile memory systems, pushing chip performance beyond existing complementary metal-oxide semiconductor limits.
+More Moore (PDF, 2 MB) recommends reducing chip size and increasing logic and memory capabilities through improvements in logic, dynamic random-access memory, and nonvolatile memory systems, pushing chip performance beyond existing complementary metal-oxide semiconductor limits.
 And More than Moore recommends the growth of silicon technologies that do not scale with Moore’s Law, such as radio frequency, solid-state lighting, system in package, and organic technology.